Carne Asada

 FAQs

-Do I have to marinate the meat overnight?
+Do I have to marinate overnight?

 Is Carne Asada spicy?

-Can I make Carne Asada ahead of time?
+Can I make Carne Asada in advance?

 Conclusion